Acoustic Retrofits Only Fix 60% of the Problem: Why Early Planning is Vital

-What they can’t do is optimise the space.
+Acoustic retrofits fix noise and speech clarity problems.
+They can’t optimise a space the way early acoustic planning can.
 Retrofits get designed around conditions that construction has already locked in.
 Ceiling heights are fixed.
 Wall finishes are done.
 MEP systems have claimed the overhead space.
 The acoustic solution has to fit around all of it rather than being part of it from the start.

 This isn’t about planning failures.
 Retrofits happen for legitimate reasons: clients cut acoustics during value engineering, budgets shift, or problems only surface after occupancy.
 Sometimes buildings get repurposed for uses nobody anticipated.
 The retrofit path is often the only path available.
 But there’s a real cost to entering late, and it shows up in three distinct ways.